reaper7/EtherEncLib/README.md

 August 2015
 - Add ESP8266 support by reaper7
+- Add ENERGIA (at this moment only MSP430G2553 tested) support by reaper7

 June 2015 - Branch newMods
 - Implemented UDP Stack for Homeseer integration (already working at Normal Mode)